 Henrys Delphin Short Juggling Club Parts

-Henrys makes two lengths of club bodies, the plastic bulb of the club.
-Delphin Short uses the Short Body.
-The Dolphin Long uses that long body.
+Henrys makes two lengths of club bodies: long and short.
+Delphin Short clubs (as well as Loop and Pirouette clubs) use the short body, whereas the Delphin Long uses the long body.
 This page only sells the short body for the Delphin Short club.
-The Delpin Short is an uncommon sized Dolphin, make sure which model you have.

-Center Ring is for the middle of the club, rather than tape in the middle like a Pirouette club.
-To put this on, take off the knob, and slide the ring up the handle by hand.
-It takes some force to get to go on, you must get it over the ridge of the handle so it cannot slide back down.
+The center ring connects the handle with the body in the middle of the club (instead of tape used by Pirouette clubs).
+To put on a new center ring: (1) take off the knob at the bottom of the club, (2) slide the ring up the handle by hand.
+You must get it over the ridge of the handle so it cannot slide back down, and it does take some force to get the ring locked in place.
 If the handle is not on the club yet, put the ring on first and then insert the dowel into the club.
-If the ring is warm it is easier.
+If the ring is warm, the process is easier.

-Wood Dowels are made with a flat spot on the bottom of the dowel, this flat spot goes in to the bottom of the handle.
-It keeps the dowel from rotating.
+Wood dowels are made with a flat spot on the bottom of the dowel, which goes into the bottom of the handle to keep the dowel from rotating.
 Feel to make sure the flat spot is in the correct orientation and goes all the way to the bottom of the handle.
 The Henrys logo at the bottom of the handle should line up with the rounded part of the dowel.
-Tube handles for the Delphin only comes in white.
-The Delphin tube handle is a shorter than tube handle used on the Loop club.
+Tube handles for the Delphin only come in white.
+The Delphin tube handle is a shorter than the tube handle used on the Loop club.

-Caps come with the screw, washer and plug.
-The plug is always the opposite color of the cap (white cap black plug).
-Remove the paper covering the adhesive before putting on the club.
-The Delphin uses a flat top cap, other clubs use the classic cap which has a curve top.
-Make sure you check what top you have on your club, sometimes Delphin’s where made with curved tops.
-Extra Screws and washers to replace ones that are bent or have the screw heads stripped.
-If the screw is broken off in side of the dowel, you need to get a new dowel.
-You can try and get the broken screw out of the dowel, but is very hard to do.
+Flat-top caps are used for all Delphin clubs, whereas all other clubs use curved caps.
+Replacements come with a screw, washer and plug.
+The plug is always the opposite color of the cap (white cap, black plug).
+Remove the paper covering the adhesive before placing on the cap.
+Make sure you check what type of cap your clubs have, as sometimes Delphins are made with curved tops.
+Semi-round knobs are used for all Delphin clubs.
+Replacements come with a screw and washer.
+Extra Screws and washers can be ordered to replace bent or stripped screws.
+If the screw has broken off inside the dowel, you need to get a new dowel (you can try to remove the broken screw, but it is very difficult to do.

 If you are going to replace the dowel on a club.
 Follow these steps